MicrosoftDocs/azure-devops-docs/docs/package/_shared/nuget/publish.md

 ms.topic: include
 ---

-Publish NuGet packages to a feed in Package Management to share them with your team and your organization.
+Publish NuGet packages to a feed in Azure Artifacts to share them with your team and your organization.
 First, get the tools and your feed URL:

 [!INCLUDE [](nuget-publish-endpoint.md)]